It’s not too late to file a claim if it’s only been a few months since an incident.

 If, for some reason, the adjuster believes the newly found damage and the headlight damage you previously reported didn’t occur at the same time, you would be asked to make two claims and pay two deductibles to get all damages repaired.

-If the damage is altogether minor, then you may want to forget about making a claim and pay personally for the repair costs.
+If the damage is minor, you may want to forget about making a claim and pay personally for the repair costs.
 This would keep a claim off your auto insurance claims history, and likely help keep your future car insurance rates from going up.

 If you have to file an insurance claim and your rates rise, all is not lost.
 You can comparison shop for car insurance rate quotes, and possibly save hundreds of dollars with an insurer that doesn’t rate as harshly on claims.